Numeracy Across the Curriculum

 - Canada – Barett Rose & Lee Inc.

-We have developed our ‘essentials of numeracy for all model’ which provides an overall picture of the numeracy landscape and attempts to illustrate all the key skills that define ‘being numerate’, aiming to show the important linkages between these elements rather than an unprioritised ‘tick list’ of skills.
+We have developed our ‘Essentials of Numeracy for All' model which provides an overall picture of the numeracy landscape.
+It attempts to illustrate all the key skills that define ‘being numerate’, aiming to show the important linkages between these elements rather than an unprioritised ‘tick list’ of skills.

 This can be used across the curriculum and not just the by maths department.

 Attitudes to maths

-Studies show that it is important to raise the profile of numeracy and to promote a “can do” attitude where teachers believe that all learners can think mathematically and they convince learners they can succeed.
+Studies show that it is important to raise the profile of numeracy across learning and to promote a “can do” attitude, where teachers believe that all learners can think mathematically and they convince learners they can succeed.

 Numeracy is not a quirky optional subject but is fundamental to functioning effectively in employment and daily life.